jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I used many videos and images throughout this book.
 They help explain information faster so why not.
 Many have sound so keep that in mind when reading.
 I especially use internet videos because show how the world is transforming.
 Millions of regular people are already using modern technology to make honest product reviews, helpful instruction videos, great history lessons, and more.
 While I want to help these creators and their audiences realize how historic their work is, of course, all credit for the media goes to them.

-Also, I use Star Wars, Star Trek, and other pop culture stories.
+Also, I use Star Wars, Star Trek, Harry Potter, and other pop culture stories.
 If you're not a fan, don't worry too much.
 If we were in Ancient Greece I'd use Greek Mythology.
-If today was Victorian Britain, I'd use Shakespeare.
-Using common stories is a easier way to explain philosophy and politics.
+If it was Victorian Britain, I'd use Shakespeare.
+Using common stories is a easier way to explain between philosophy, politics, and real-life.

 # Introduction